 Metroland Cultures will continue the work of challenging perceptions of Brent and the power dynamics on which they rest.
 The London Borough of Culture is a once-in-a-generation opportunity to change the status of culture in Brent - altering how the borough is seen and how creativity is supported here.
 Metroland Cultures will ensure that opportunity is not missed.

 The first initiative to be launched is the Metroland Cultures Fund, a brand new fund providing financial support to Brent artists and creatives during lock-down.
-To find out more and how to apply click here.
+Applications are now closed and successful applicants have been announced.
+Click here to find out more.

 Cultural Arts Consultant & CEO, Mindspray

 Errol is a pioneer of UK graffiti art and qualified creative wellbeing practitioner.
 He is also the CEO of Mindspray, a creative platform connecting globally to celebrate the art of cultural storytelling.
 In celebrating creative approaches to health and wellbeing, Mindspray aims to unite and inspire the next generation of creative leaders to create new approaches to mental health and emotional wellbeing.
 With a unique blend of experiences that include everything from brand strategy and cultural heritage, to leadership coaching, Errol advises clients on the planning of initiatives that meet at the intersection of arts, culture and healthcare.